DXGL

-DXGL (88.7 FM), broadcasting as 88.7 Real Radio, is a radio station owned and operated by PEC Broadcasting Corporation.
+DXGL (88.7 FM), broadcasting as 88.7 Real Radio, was a radio station owned and operated by PEC Broadcasting Corporation.
 It serves as the flagship station of Real Radio network.
 The station's studio is located at PECBC Broadcast Center, Capitol-Bonbon Rd., Imadejas Subdivision, Butuan.

+After 35 years, the station went off the air in 2023 due to expire franchise by City Government of Butuan.